lookit/ember-lookit-frameplayer/app/components/exp-lookit-iframe/doc.rst

     responses and child's Lookit account without having to ask the family to enter additional information.
 See `this page <https://lookit.readthedocs.io/en/develop/researchers-set-study-fields.html#study-url-external-studies>`_
     for information on how to use these query strings.
+    If you need to customize the names of your query parameters, you can use the `generateProperties` parameter to generate your `iframeSrc` - see the example above.

 iframeHeight [String | ``700px``]
     Set the height of the iframe.
 You can use CSS units ("700px", "4in"), but not percents ("100%").
 Make sure to preview your study